Johannes Kichlefeldt

 Johannes Kichlefeldt (23 November 1901 – 24 June 1981) was an Estonian footballer who made 9 appearances for the Estonia national team between 1924 and 1926.
 After retiring from football in 1926, Kichlefeldt became a military officer and a policeman.

 Early life

 Kichlefeldt was born in Tallinn.
 He began playing football with a local youth team in Türi.
 After participating in the Estonian War of Independence, he joined VS Sport Tallinn.

 Club career

-Kichlefeldt played for VS Sport Tallinn in the inaugural season of the Meistriliiga.
-He also won the Meistriliiga in 1922, 1924, 1925.
+Kichlefeldt played for VS Sport Tallinn in the inaugural season of the Estonian Championship and won.
+He also became the champion in 1922, 1924 and 1925.

 International career

 Kichlefeldt appeared 9 times for the Estonia national football team.
 He was on the Estonia Squad for the 1924 Summer Olympics, but did not appear in their only game, a 1–0 loss to the United States.

 Kichlefeldt did not score a single goal for Estonia.

 After Football

 Kichlefeldt retired from football in 1926, at age 25, to become a military officer.
 After fighting in World War II, he became a police officer in the Estonian SSR.

 Kichlefeldt died in 1981 at age 79, in Järvakandi.